premagic/example-premagic-poster-widget/README.md

 3. **All Premagic Code in One Place**: All Premagic-related code (service and widget component) is now in the `premagic-widgets/` folder for easy integration.

-3. **Widget Container IDs**: Both widgets use the same container ID (`premagic-poster-creator-widget-root`).
+4. **Widget Container IDs**: Both widgets use the same container ID (`premagic-poster-creator-widget-root`).
 This is intentional and works correctly as they appear on different pages.

-4. **Script Loading**: The Premagic widget script is loaded dynamically.
+5. **Script Loading**: The Premagic widget script is loaded dynamically with cache-busting to ensure proper re-initialization.
 The code handles cases where the script is already loaded or needs to be loaded fresh.

+6. **Automatic Widget Cleanup**: Widgets automatically clean up when components unmount.
+The `PremagicWidget` component uses React's `useEffect` cleanup to call `unmountWidget()` from `PremagicService`, ensuring proper cleanup of widget state, script elements, and window objects. **No manual cleanup needed**.

+7. **Automatic Re-initialization**: When navigating back to a page with a widget, the widget automatically re-initializes.
+The service uses cache-busting (timestamp parameter) to force the ES module to re-execute, allowing the widget to process the initialization queue again.
+This ensures widgets work correctly when navigating between pages.

 ## Build for Production